 Pomeroy Farm, Brentwood

-OPEN June 26th and 27th with Westley Apricots.
-We visited and it wasn’t crowded and there were apricots a plenty! $2.50 per pound.
+OPEN in June with Apricots, Peaches, and Cherries.
+We’ve visited and it wasn’t crowded and there were apricots a plenty! $2.50 per pound.

-Available Stone Fruit: Apricots: Patterson and Westley, Nectarines: Diamond Ray, Sparkling May, Sparkling June, Peaches: Babcock Blush “White”, Flavorcrest, Galaxy UFO “White”, Red Top Earirich, Sierra Gem, Springcrest, Summer Flame
+Available Stone Fruit: It is hard to keep up with the bounty this season: Apricots (Patterson and Westley), Nectarines (Diamond Ray, Sparkling May, Sparkling June), Peaches (Yellow, Babcock Blush “White”, Flavorcrest, Galaxy UFO “White”, Red Top Earirich, Sierra Gem, Springcrest, Summer Flame), and Royal White Rainier Cherries.

 Remember: Bring your mask, CASH ONLY

 No reservations necessary.
 Beat the heat & come early!
-Open at 8 am to 3 pm
+Open 8 am to 3 pm on weekends.

 Update hotline 925-634-7712